 Styleguide for editors

-The correct use of the term coliving is without a hyphen, the same as for coworking and as endorsed by publishers.
+The correct use of the term coliving is without a hyphen, the same as for coworking and endorsed by publishers.
 Gui Perdrix wrote about some reasoning, however whilst the English language generally hyphenates compound words during their early use, as time passes the hyphens are dropped and the concept thus transitions from being compound to discrete.
 Notably for the words coworking and coliving, their hyphenated use can imply different meanings across generations, thus use without a hyphen avoids ambiguity.

 †This page is written and maintained by Jacob Jay for the Coliving Identity Working Group, have suggestions or feedback? firstname.lastname@example.org